ariel-tchougang/wuxia-serverless-gen-ai-app/README.md

 - You need to set BEDROCK_MODEL_ID environment variable in your lambda function after the deployment.

-- You need to upload the index.html file in folder ui to the S3 bucket created by the project so that it can get picked up by CloudFront.
+- You need to upload the files in folder ui (index.html, wuxia.css and wuxia.js) to the S3 bucket created by the project so that it can get picked up by CloudFront.

 - This project uses the latest OAC-based CloudFront–S3 setup (not legacy OAI).